hoangsonww/AI-ML-Classifiers/README.md

 This repository contains six sub-directories: one for vehicle classification logic, one for human face classification logic, one for flower classification logic, one for object classification logic, one for character classification logic, and one for animal classification logic, namely `Vehicle-Classification`, `Human-Face-Classification`, `Flowers-Classification`, `Object-Classification`, `Character-Recognition`, and `Animal-Classification`.
 Refer to the information below for details on each classifier.

+What's even more interesting is that all these classifiers can use your webcam for live testing, video files, or image files!

 ## Table of Contents

 - [Vehicle Classification](#vehicle-classification)